T

 landmark

-Famous for its thousands of vibrant red torii gates that snake up a mountainside, Fushimi Inari is a visually stunning and spiritually significant Shinto shrine dedicated to Inari, the god of rice.
-The hike offers beautiful forest scenery and city views.
+Famous for its thousands of vibrant red torii gates that wind up a mountainside.
+This Shinto shrine is dedicated to Inari, the god of rice and sake.

 • Wear comfortable shoes as you'll be doing a lot of walking and climbing.

-• You can hike as far up as you wish; the higher you go, the fewer people you'll encounter.
+• The higher you climb, the fewer people you'll encounter.

 ~60 min